Table of contents

 Berries and wild berries usually have a very good ratio of LA (linoleic acid) to ALA (alpha-linolenic acid) .
 In general, berries have a low fat content and the amounts of omega-3 and omega-6 are accordingly low.
 In relation to the total fat content, however, the polyunsaturated fatty acids make up a high proportion.

-The body uses alpha-linolenic acid to produce other omega-3 fatty acids (EPA and DHA), which have an anti-inflammatory effect, while linoleic acid is used to produce arachidonic acid, which promotes inflammation.
+The body uses alpha-linolenic acid to produce other omega-3 fatty acids (EPA and DHA), which have an anti-inflammatory effect, while linoleic acid is used to produce arachidonic acid, which has an inflammatory effect.
 The good ratio of omega-6 to omega-3 is another reason why the berries are considered a very healthy food.

 Information on individual values of ALA and LA (source: USDA, Önwt, Debinet):